Veriff

 Despite the financial dangers associated with online banking hacking - when we look at what people are Googling the most around identity theft we can see that people appear to be much more interested in learning more about email hacking and social media hacking.
 One reason for this could be that there are so many different types of social media, from Twitter to Instagram which encourage us to share more personal information online than ever before.
 It’s interesting to see the people in the US more worried about our TikTok and Snapchat being hacked over our bank accounts.

 Google search data shows that the most commonly searched term is ‘phishing’ with 2,235,000 searches over the past year.
 Phishing is where emails are sent pretending to be from reputable companies in order to encourage people to reveal personal information including passwords, addresses and credit card numbers.
 It can be difficult to spot a phishing email and they are often disguised very well and can seem legitimate.
 It’s unlikely a real email would ever ask you to enter your user name, password or banking information - if you’re concerned, reach out to the business through another channel to verify the email.
-Businesses can use Veriff’s ID verification software to confirm who people are within seconds, thanks to AI-powered ID Verification software which looks at over 10,000 IDs, from over 190 countries, across 45 different languages.
+Businesses can use Veriff’s ID verification software to confirm who people are within seconds, thanks to AI-powered ID Verification software which looks at over 12,000 IDs, from over 230 countries and territories, across 45 different languages.

 The second most commonly searched term is ‘Facebook hacked’ which received 483,600 searches, followed by ‘Instagram hacked’ at 401,000 searches, ‘Snapchat hacked’ (209,700) and ‘WhatsApp hacked’ (57,100).